MMMuteti/WildlifeTracker/README.md

 - Git and Github

 ## Bugs
-The sighting details are saved into the database but couldn't display on the view once saved.
+The sighting details are saved into the database.

 ## Contact Details